ChariotEngine/Chariot/crates/file_formats/drs/README.md

 extract DRS archives.

-While the ability to write a DRS file is a nice to have, it's not strictly necessary for the rest of the OpenAOE project, and thus, is not implemented at this time.
+While the ability to write a DRS file is a nice to have, it's not strictly necessary for the rest of the Chariot project, and thus, is not implemented at this time.

-The code herein falls under the same license as the rest of the OpenAOE project.
+The code herein falls under the same license as the rest of the Chariot project.

 ### Building